 There are many number of ways you can make upma using semolina flour and this one is very simple and basic upma recipe which is very flexible, so you can modify and add sauteed vegetables to the dish if you prefer that.

 As I mentioned above, sooji or rava upma is a very versatile breakfast dish you can prepare it with adding a lots of vegetables or very less ingredients like just onions and coconuts, or just using the basic ingredient rava or sooji and (with a little melted butter or ghee if you are not vegan) or little vegetable oil for roasting the flour if needed.
-But adding oil is not necessary as we can dry roast the flour easily, and so I have not used any oil or any kinds of fats here and this upma recipe is vegan(but you may add if you wish).
+But adding oil is not necessary as we can dry roast the flour easily, and so I have not used any oil or any kinds of fats here and this upma recipe is vegan(but you may add ghee or coconut oil if you wish, especially if you wish to add seasonings).

 Simple upma with the minimal ingredients is a favorite of kids (when mixed with bananas) and you can serve it with sweet bananas.
 It tastes so good when you just mix up the both – rava upma and bananas and it is a popular breakfast combination loved by both adults and kids.